somnambWl/teaching_site/README.md

 Variables has following properties:

-- Category - Integer, Float, String
+- Category - Integer, Float, String, Unit
 - Variable name - You have to name variable somehow and refer to it later with this name
 - Variable description - Arbitrary description seen only by other admins
-- Constraint - Can be a range, or a list
+- Constraint - Can be a range (for floats), or a list (for ints)

+Currently only a single Variable can be assigned to a single Question.

 ## How to create a Question